mattermost/mattermost-developer-documentation/site/content/blog/2019-09-29-avoiding-flaky-tests.md

 Flipping back to your CI server, your eye is drawn to the "Rebuild" icon on your CI pipeline.
 You think to yourself, "Maybe it's just a flaky test..."

 Flaky tests are no stranger to the Mattermost code base.
-With 6000+ server-side tests, 3500+ client-side tests, and a growing number of Cypress integration tests: we've seen our fair share of flaky tests.
-A few sprints back, we decided to focus some effort on squashing several of the server-side flaky tests.
+With 6000+ server-side tests, 3500+ client-side tests, and a growing number of Cypress integration tests, we've seen our fair share of flaky tests.
+A few sprints back, we decided to focus some efforts on squashing several of the server-side flaky tests.
 What follows are some practical observations to anyone reading, writing or running similar unit tests.

 ## Strategies to avoid flaky tests